HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

-# Assignment 3 - Your Space
+# Exercise 3 - Your Space
 ## Background
 - You now have a category in the server dedicated you and your capstone project!
 - It is named something like `#FF00FF`